 Metronidazole is a synthetic nitroimidazole compound used in small animal practice for the treatment of inflammatory bowel disease, gastritis associated with helicobacter, giardiasis and empirical treatment of diarrhea.
 Metronidazole is also used to alter intestinal flora in dogs with hepatic encephalopathy and exocrine pancreatic insufficiency.

-Metronidazole pharmokinetics and basic pharmacology is covered quite adequately in drug formularies such as Plumb’s Veterinary Drug Handbook or BSAVA Small Animal Formulary.
+Metronidazole pharmacokinetics and basic pharmacology is covered quite adequately in drug formularies such as Plumb’s Veterinary Drugs or BSAVA Small Animal Formulary.